OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/tf-issu-rhosp-13.rst

          | 1911                             | 1912                             |
          +----------------------------------+----------------------------------+

-   Starting in Tungsten Fabric Releases R2011, use the Zero Impact Upgrade (ZIU) procedure to upgrade Tungsten Fabric in environments using Red Hat Openstack orchestration.
-See `Updating Tungsten Fabric using the Zero Impact Upgrade Process in an Environment using Red Hat
+   Starting in OpenSDN Releases R2011, use the
+   Zero Impact Upgrade (ZIU) procedure to upgrade OpenSDN in environments using Red Hat Openstack orchestration.
+See `Updating OpenSDN using the Zero Impact Upgrade Process in an Environment using Red Hat
    Openstack <ffu-ziu-rhosp16.1-cn.rst>`.

    .. rubric:: Before you begin
       :name: id-before-you-begin

-   -  Obtain the ``ContrailImageTag`` value for your Tungsten Fabric release.
+   -  Obtain the ``ContrailImageTag`` value for your OpenSDN release.
 You can obtain this value from the readme files at the following locations:

-      -  Tungsten Fabric Release Tags: :ref:`Getting Started with Tungsten Fabric <GettingStarted>`
+      -  OpenSDN Release Tags: :ref:`Getting Started with OpenSDN <GettingStarted>`

    -  Enable RHEL subscription for the overcloud nodes.